akarnokd/RxJavaExtensions/README.md

-Wraps the given `onXXX` callbacks into a `Disposable` `Subscriber`, adds it to the given `CompositeDisposable` and ensures, that if the upstream completes or this particlular `Disposable` is disposed, the `Subscriber` is removed from the given composite.
+Wraps the given `onXXX` callbacks into a `Disposable` `Subscriber`, adds it to the given `CompositeDisposable` and ensures, that if the upstream completes or this particular `Disposable` is disposed, the `Subscriber` is removed from the given composite.

 The Subscriber will be removed *after* the callback for the terminal event has been invoked.